This Bronze statue was created in 2001 and is located at the Corner of Brentwood and Forsyth at Shaw Park Plaza.

 The City of Clayton is home to a world class public art collection including works from Botero, Milles, Ben Tre, Trova.
 As you travel through Clayton look for the public shown above.
 This Bronze statue was created in 2001 and is located at the Corner of Brentwood and Forsyth at Shaw Park Plaza which Clayco completed in 2001.

-Several letters were sent to artists, inquiring if they would be interested in the project, when sculptor Jane DeDecker was found through an art gallery in Santa Fe, N.M.
+Several letters were sent to artists, inquiring if they would be interested in the project, when sculptor Jane DeDecker was found through an art gallery in Santa Fe, New Mexico.

 George Nikolajevich, lead designer with Cannon Design said: “We wanted something that would tie in with the building, the trees, life, nature and the presence of the park.
 It’s as simple as that.”